hipstersmoothie/octokit-cli/README.md

 > NOTE: This a WIP side-project.
 If you want to see this project do something it doesn't feel free to contribute!
 Currently the descriptions could use some work.

+Features:

+:rocket: Run any octokit endpoint from the CLI

+:rocket: Automatically detect certain args in CI (owner, repo, issue_number)

 ## Installation

 You can either install `octokit-cli` to your project: